RedPointyJackson/Fitotron/README.md

 Fitotron provides ordinary least squares with a simple interface.
 It uses a Nelder-Mead method to find the optimum parameters of the fit.

-It **doesn't** rescale the errors based on the minimum value of the sum of residuals function.
+It can (optionaly) rescale the parameter uncertainties using the minimum value of the sum of residuals function.

 Usage
 -----------